- 4 Bedrooms

 - Wireless Internet

 About this Property2 Cedar Wax Wing is a Sea Pines Hilton Head 4 bedroom with private baths home near the South Beach area.
-This single level home is very huge with two living areas and a striking kitchen with granite counter tops, stainless steel appliances and renovated, cabinets.
-There is an straighforward flow from the kitchen to the dining area and the two living rooms.
+This single level home is very enormous with two living areas and a delightful kitchen with granite counter tops, stainless steel appliances and refreshed, cabinets.
+There is an painless flow from the kitchen to the dining area and the two living rooms.

 Money Saving Strategies